 1. Aerospace engineering:

 Did you like making paper planes as a kid?
 Does the concept of building real ones intrigue you?
 A career in aerospace engineering might just be the right career for you.
-Aerospace Engineering is a branch of engineering which deals with the design, construction, and science of aircraft’s and spacecraft.
-You can learn to make aircraft’s which fly within the earth’s atmosphere, as well as spacecraft that go into space.
+Aerospace Engineering is a branch of engineering which deals with the design, construction, and science of aircraft and spacecraft.
+You can learn to make aircraft that fly within the earth’s atmosphere, as well as spacecraft that go into space.
 With a degree in Aerospace engineering, you might end up working for some of the top airlines like Emirates, McDonnell Douglas or even NASA.